 The winter season's first Torne rankings are in, and an old favorite still leads the list.
 Which of January's new releases were the most popular among Japanese viewers according to Sony?
 See the top ten listing after the jump!

-The official Twitter for the upcoming two-part live-action film adaptation of Chika Umino's Sangatsu no Lion/March Comes in Like a Lion shogi-themed manga today posted a first photo visual of the 17-year-old protagonist Rei Kiriyama portrayed by 23-year-old actor Ryunosuke Kamiki.
-Check the latest information after the jump.
+The official website for the upcoming two-part live-action film adaptation of Chika Umino's Sangatsu no Lion/March Comes in Like a Lion shogi-themed manga today posted a new version 90-second full trailer featuring the two theme songs performed by Boku no Lyric no Bouyomi and Sakura Fujiwara.
+Check the songs after the jump.